jitesoft/docker-phpmyadmin/README.md

 Data container for phpmyadmin using arbitrary hosts only as of now.
 Supposed to be running with external nginx/fpm containers.

-I would recommend persisting the `/phpmyadmin/config` folder with a data volume (as in example below), or the container will re-generate the blowfish secret on each restart (if that is a issue for you).
+Configuration files are stored in the `/config` folder, it's a good idea to persist this folder so that the blowfish secret is not re-generated on each restart.
+In the example below I use a named volume to persist the `/config` dir.
+The configuration will look for a `config.user.inc.php` file in the `/config` dir and if it finds it, it will load it, that way one can override the default settings with a new configuration.

 Example docker-compose file: